Gownta/devenv/README.md

 In profile>keys, override command-[number] to Send Hex Code 0x02 0x3[number].
-Also need to remove command-number override in general>keys>navigation shortcuts Also add command-` to 0x02 0x3b, which is 'ctrl-b ;', which changes panes
+Also need to remove command-number override in general>keys>navigation shortcuts Also add command-` to 0x02 0x3b, which is 'ctrl-b ;', which changes panes Also add cmd-hjkl to be tmux commands for hjkl
+Also add cmd-shift-right|left to navigate iterm tabs (prev and next tab)

 2. devservers